aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 LSTM models without attention show exponential dropoff in BLEU score (translation quality) while the model with attention is stable across input lengths.</figcaption>
 </figure>

-Notice how the performance (BLEU score, I'll discuss in more detail later in the article) degrades rapidly as the sentence length increases in the RNNenc-50 and RNNenc-30 models.
+Notice how the performance (BLEU score, I'll discuss in more detail in the section [Measuring performance of translation tasks: BLEU score](#measuring-performance-of-translation-tasks-bleu-score)) degrades rapidly as the sentence length increases in the RNNenc-50 and RNNenc-30 models.

 So there is a discrepancy among these papers when discussing the problem of sentence length.